 Explore Kings Park, Fremantle, Rottnest Island and much more on this list of the top 10 experiences in Perth.

 Australia's only capital city on the Indian Ocean oozes confidence.
-Explore Perth's hip wine bars and sunny beaches, spectacular green parks and glittering skyscrapers, funky neighbourhoods and beautiful colonial architecture.
+Explore Perth's hip bars and sunny beaches, spectacular green parks and glittering skyscrapers, easily accessible wine regions and beautiful colonial architecture.
 Be enthralled by a city on the move that has passion for the past and energy for the future.

 Wander one of the largest inner city parks in the world, Kings Park and Botanic Garden.
 Take in gorgeous views of the Swan and Canning Rivers, the city skyline and Darling Ranges as you walk bushland trails, admire manicured gardens and stop at one of the various cafés in the area.
 Don't miss strolling among treetops along the Federation Walkway!